hirrolot/metalang99/README.md

 ### Q: Why not generate an amalgamated header?

 A: I don't like amalgamated headers because they induce burden with updating.
-In contrast to this, you can just add Epilepsy as a [Git submodule] and update it with `git submodule update --remote`.
+In contrast to this, you can just add Metalang99 as a [Git submodule] and update it with `git submodule update --remote`.

 [Git submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules